boxgrinder/boxgrinder.org/blog/2011-07-04-how-we-test-boxgrinder.md

     ><fs>

-And, what is most important for us, **libguestfs is rock solid**.
+And, most importantantly for us, **libguestfs is rock solid**.
 Go, try it - it's already in Fedora and RHEL!

 ### Integration tests and libguestfs

-But how we can use libguestfs in our integrtaion tests?
-So far we only tested for deliverable existence what can only prove that something was created.
+But how we can use libguestfs in our integration tests?
+So far we only tested for deliverable existence, which can only prove that something was created.
 But there are still some open questions.
 Is the artifact really readable?
-Does it contain data we wanted? **Here comes libguestfs to the rescue**.
+Does it contain data we wanted? **Here libguestfs comes to the rescue**.

-After build we launch libguestfs add the disk images and make sure everything is in place.
-Please take a look at this example test:
+After building we launch libguestfs, add the disk images and make sure everything is in place.
+Take a look at this example test:

     it "should build modular appliance based on Fedora and convert it to VirtualBox" do
       @config.merge!(:platform => :virtualbox)